Patty Jenkins Just Revealed a Ton of ‘Wonder Woman 2’ Secrets

-DC Films hasn’t exactly been successful with bringing their beloved superheroes to the big screen.
+DC Films hasn’t exactly been successful in bringing its beloved superheroes to the big screen.
 Despite all the right casting and amazing costuming and effects, the plots and storylines have been lackluster at best.

 That all changed with Patty Jenkins’ wildly successful Wonder Woman.
 Starring Gal Gadot as Diana Prince, the superhero flick got everything right, with an intriguing plot to boot.
 Now, Jenkins and Gadot are gearing up for the film’s sequel.

 Wonder Woman 2 is set to hit theaters November 1, 2019, and already, Jenkins is revealing a ton of secrets about the new film including the film’s exciting villain (page 8) and its official title and first image (page 9).

 A nontraditional sequel